frederic-perez/AmE-dictionary/data/dictionary.md

 __catcalling__ _Some catcalling builders shouted abuse at him._
 __catcalls__ _n_ :six::hammer: _A pack of men on motorbikes left a wake of catcalls._
 __catch hell__ _I'd catch hell for it._
+__catch one's breath__ _idiom_ To pause or rest before continuing an activity or beginning a new one; resume regular breathing: Let me catch my breath before I begin anything new.
 __catch up__ _v_
 __catch wind__ _I don't know if you caught wond of it._
 __catch__ _n_ (game)